michaelfester/docs/docs/reference/faq/sheets-faq.md

 ## Can I use frozen rows in my sheet?

 Glide supports **frozen rows**.
 If you have less than 20 frozen rows, Glide will take those frozen rows for the column names.
-When there’s more than one cell in the frozen rows for a column, the lowest one will be the column name.
+When there's more than one cell in the frozen rows for a column, the lowest one will be the column name.

 ## Can I have more than one spreadsheet as a source?